 Historical Background

 Hypnotherapy has ancient roots, with its use documented in various forms across different cultures.
-Ancient Egyptians, Greeks, and Romans practiced techniques resembling hypnosis.
+Ancient Egyptians, Greeks, and Romans practised techniques resembling hypnosis.
 However, it was not until the 18th century that hypnotherapy began to gain scientific interest.
-Franz Mesmer, an Austrian physician, is often credited with pioneering the early scientific exploration of hypnosis, which he called “animal magnetism.”
+Franz Mesmer, an Austrian physician, is often credited with pioneering the early scientific exploration of hypnosis, which he referred to as “animal magnetism.”

 Influential Figures